-- He is currently Assistant Professor within the Department of Networking and Security where he teaches system security
+- He is currently Assistant Professor within the Digital Security Department where he teaches system security

 - Internet security has become part of everyday life where security problems impact practical aspects of our lives.
 Even though there is a considerable corpus of knowledge about tools and techniques to protect networks, information about what are the actual vulnerabilities and how they are exploited is often not well understood.
 The course aims to make the students gain a basic understanding about real world security issues and countermeasures.
 Another of the goals of this course is to teach students to think as an attacker, this state of mind will later help to design secure systems and avoid common pitfalls.